NoLtour/Uni-notes/Flight mechanics year 2/1.3 High lift devices/high lift devices effect on trim and static stability characteristics.md

 | - More negative $M_{0}$                              |                                                        | - Elevator deflection requirements |
 | - Large increase in drag                             |                                                        |                                    |

-(I haven't used a table in eons, but they do look great huh?)
+(I haven't used a table in eons, but they do [[obsidian is just so so so much better than other note making tools|look great]] huh?)